Government and Elections

 The proposal to prohibit foreign funding of ballot initiatives was put forward in legislation in the 118th Congress:

-None of the bills have yet to make it out of committee.
+None of the bills made it out of committee.

 Banning Stock Trading While in Office